suopa/Excel-ChuckNorris/README.md

 You can also use the code provided to run the macro without Add-In.

 NOTE: Doesn't work on Excel for Mac.

+Jokes are retrieved from API provided by: http://www.icndb.com